Get your

 Should I use cash in French Polynesia?

-Yes, it’s advisable to carry some cash (CFP francs – XPF), especially for small businesses, local markets, and remote islands where card payments may not be widely accepted.
+Yes, it’s advisable to carry some cash, especially for small businesses, local markets, and remote islands where card payments may not be widely accepted.

 Is it better to use cash or credit card in French Polynesia?

-Using a combination of cash (CFP francs) and cards is advisable.
+Using a combination of cash and cards is advisable.

-Use physical money for small expenses and in areas with limited card acceptance.
+Use physical money for small expenses and in areas with limited debit card and credit card acceptance.
 Then, rely on cards for convenience, security, and larger transactions.

-And convert any leftover XPF currency to pounds with Manor FX.
+Don’t forget to convert any leftover CFP francs to British pounds with Manor FX.

 How much cash should I take to French Polynesia?